moq-wg/moq-transport/draft-ietf-moq-transport.md

 from a group.
 END_OF_GROUP messages are not sent for groups whose subscription range does not include the last object of a group.

-The 'Next Object ID' field is one greater than the highest Object ID in the group.
-A publisher SHOULD send an END_OF_GROUP message with a Next Object ID of zero when it skips a Group ID.
+The 'Object Count' field is one greater than the highest Object ID in the group.
+A publisher MUST send an END_OF_GROUP message with a Next Object ID of zero when it skips a Group ID.

 When a track's forwading preference is 'Track', the sender interleaves